• About / Contact

 Jo Ju Hot Pot

-October 9, 2015 Leave a Comment
+October 9, 2015

 The Heights neighbourhood has a plethora of cuisines to choose from… from the familiar to the more daring choices.
 However, the one thing that has been missing in that area is a bubble tea shop, ever since Pearl Drops closed down.
-I really miss that place. =(
+I really miss that place.

 So you could imagine my happiness when we were driving by this area and I saw a new restaurant signage indicating that they serve bubble tea!
-I was so excited that I messaged a couple of my friends right away to tell them LOL.
+I was so excited that I messaged a couple of my friends right away to tell them.
 Sadly, I kept forgetting the name of the restaurant although it was in the back of my mind the next week… I wanted to read reviews on it but I didn’t know the name and it did not show up on Zomato yet… ahhhh!
 The next time we drove by, I made a mental note to myself to remember the name.
 Jo.
 Ju.
 Jo ju.
 Jo ju hot pot….!!

-Cheese was helping me on a project one evening in August, so I suggested that we go try that place out before working!
+Cheese was helping me on a project one evening in August, so I suggested that we go try that place out before working.

 IMG_1295-0After parking at one of the many free parking lots in this neighbourhood close by, we arrived at the restaurant.
 It wasn’t really busy, as you can tell from my picture above.
 We were seated pretty quickly and service throughout our visit was quick and friendly.